 - Records of club, gym, or other memberships where both spouses are listed as members

-- Letters, emails, cards, or records of other correspondence (phone, Skype, etc.) over the course of your relationship that document your frequent communication with one another
+- Letters, emails, cards, or records of other correspondence (phone, Skype, etc.) over the course of the relationship that document frequent communication with one another

-- Evidence of travel together, including trips to visit one another if the two of you have been living apart
+- Evidence of travel together, including trips to visit one another if the couple has been living apart

-- Letters of support from friends and family who know the two of you as a couple and who can attest to the bona fide nature of your relationship
+- Letters of support from friends and family who know the couple and who can attest to the bona fide nature of their relationship

 What happens after the I-130 is approved?

-- After USCIS approves the I-130, it will forward the petition to the National Visa Center (NVC).
+After USCIS approves the I-130, it will forward the petition to the National Visa Center (NVC).
 The NVC will send information on processing fees (commonly known as “fee bills”) for the form I-864 Affidavit of Support.
 Once this bill has been paid, the NVC will send the U.S. citizen partner form I-864.
 This form must be completed and sent back to the NVC.
 The NVC will also send a form DS-3032 (or an electronic DS-261 if filing online) to the foreign national partner.
 This form allows for the (optional) designation of an agent to receive all future correspondence from the NVC, including fee bills and forms.
-You can choose to receive all such correspondence yourself or designate someone else, including your attorney, the petitioning U.S. citizen partner, etc.
+The applicant can choose to receive all such correspondence directly or designate someone else, including an attorney, the petitioning U.S. citizen partner, etc.

 What is required for Form I-864?

-In order to demonstrate that the foreign national spouse will not become a public charge, the U.S. citizen spouse must prove that he or she has sufficient financial resources to support his or her spouse.
-You will have to provide evidence that your annual income is at least 125% of the Federal Poverty Guidelines for your household size.
-You will have to submit proof of your current employment as well as your most recent federal income tax return.
-If you do not earn enough money to sponsor your household size at 125% of the poverty level, you can supplement the affidavit with assets (for example if you own a home but live on a fixed income) or you can have a family member or friend file a joint affidavit of support.
+In order to demonstrate that the foreign national spouse will not become a public charge, the U.S. citizen spouse must prove that they have sufficient financial resources to support their spouse.
+The U.S. spouse will have to provide evidence that their annual income is at least 125% of the Federal Poverty Guidelines for their household size.
+They will have to submit proof of their current employment as well as their most recent federal income tax return.
+If they do not earn enough money to sponsor their household size at 125% of the poverty level, they can supplement the affidavit with assets (for example if they own a home but live on a fixed income) or they can have a family member or friend file a joint affidavit of support.